 I’m sure you’ve noticed I haven’t been over on all of y’all’s blogs.
 Maybe you haven’t.
 Maybe you’ve been relieved to not have your comments hijacked by the chatterbox.
 Well, whatever it is, I have a good excuse.
 We have family staying with us, mainly due to Gavin’s birthday (and a little because they like us…a little).

 It’s been really nice to not go into work and to spend time with them and my kids.
 And because I’m such a great mom, I scheduled Gavin’s first real dentist appointment on the morning of his birthday.
 He did really well…a lot better than I was expecting since he gets really anxious around anyone in scrubs.
-I originally did a dental consultation with my own dentist, but after he left and the practice went to a different guy who doesn’t have children, I figured I’d bring the kids to a pediatric dentist.
+I originally did a dental consultation with my own dentist where I got my dental implants and was looking into TMJ and TMD treatment, but after he left and the practice went to a different guy who doesn’t have children, I figured I’d bring the kids to a pediatric dentist.
 Wow…what a difference!
 I want my teeth cleaned there from now on!
 The whole office was decorated in a “Under the Sea” fish-type-theme, the forms I filled out had the fish all over them, the exam chairs were in various shades of blue, there were fish tanks, and all the kids there (varying in age from 3 to 7 at the time) were relaxed, laid-back in their chairs with sunglasses on while getting their teeth cleaned, staring at their own personal balloon floating above their heads.
 Periodically you’d hear the dentist counting a child’s teeth out loud, or loudly praising a child for “No Cavities!!!” or “Good Job on Your FIRST Visit!!!”

 The hygienist we had was so sweet and patient.
 Gavin wasn’t too sure about the moving chair, but tolerated it if I let him hold my hand.
 She showed him the Tickle Brush and tickled his finger with the tooth-cleaning brush several times until he was comfortable enough to let her tickle his teeth with it.
 He thought that Mr. Sprinkler and Mr. Thirsty (the water pick and the sucker-thing) were hysterical and thought it was great that she could give him a drink of water!
 Once his teeth were cleaned, he even allowed her to floss his teeth….I was totally stunned!
 And so proud of him!
 Afterwards the dentist came, counted his teeth, pronounced him cavity-free to anyone in the office, and since this was our first visit with them, went over some basic stuff (how to get him to quit swallowing the toothpaste, when to call them if he sustains a mouth injury, reinforcing healthy food choices and brushing habits, etc.), and took a picture with Gavin for his personalized “My First Dental Visit” book.